 - Baked on pizza (cut up the cooked sausage and peppers first.)
 This Homemade Pizza Dough with Beer is the best!

-- Made into a Sausage and Peppers Breakfast Casserole
+- Made into a Sausage and Egg Casserole

 Jeannette Sagrestano